LhallLhall/Pseudocode-Project/pseudocode.md

 1. callElevator()
    * Outside Panel only
-   * Tells the elevator to go to the floor of the button press //this explanation may need work
+   * Tells the elevator to go to the floor of the item in the queue
 2. checkCurrentFloor()
-   * chekcs what current floor the elevator is on // THIS IS A MAYBE (and see whether or not it needs to go up or down) //dont know if this will corectly work
+   * chekcs what current floor the elevator is on // THIS IS A MAYBE (and see whether or not it needs to go up or down) //dont know if this will corectly work.
-3. holdDoorOpen()
+3. DoorOpen()
-   * Stops all current processes/changing floors and holds the door open.
+   * Opens the door whenever the elevator is on the same floor as an item in queue.
 4. findRidersFloor()
    * tells the elevator what floor the rider called the elevator from and adds it to an array with .push
 5. stopAtFloor()
    * once the elevator reached the item in the queue or goes to a floor with a called elevator input.
 6. buttonPress
-   * when the button us pressed it tells the elevator what floor the press was executed on
+   * when the button us pressed it tells the elevator what floor the press was executed on.

 ~~~
 let riderQueue []